analogic/multicast_lock/README.md

   // ...
-  // you should release lock after listening with multicastLock.release();
+  // we should release lock after listening multicastLock.release();
 }